tldr-pages/tldr/pages/common/qmmp.md

 `qmmp --volume-status`

-- Increase/decrease the volume of the currently playing audio by 5 steps:
+- Increase or decrease the volume of the currently playing audio by 5 steps:

 `qmmp --volume-{{inc|dec}}`